AkhilDara/Getting_and_cleaning_data_project/README.md

 --------------------------------------------------------------------------------

 ##tidy_dataset.csv:
-desired output in csv format
+desired output saved in csv format

 --------------------------------------------------------------------------------

 ##Codebook.md:
 contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.

 --------------------------------------------------------------------------------